KristianSvanholm/pleb/readme.md

 ## Running it

-You can run the program either directly via `cargo` through `cargo run`.
+You can run the program either directly via `cargo` through `cargo run --`.
 Otherwise compile it with `cargo build` and run the binary.

 Adding the flag `--help` will provide detailed instructions on how to utilize the programme.